Pumpkin French Toast

 • Brioche – Brioche makes for an exceptionally soft and sweet French toast.
 Sweet Challah or a Hawaiian roll can also work if you’re in a pinch.

 • Pumpkin pie mix – Also called “pumpkin pie filling,” this is canned pumpkin puree that has already been sweetened and spiced.
-If you’re feeling adventurous and want to have more authorship over the “spice profile” of your dish, it is possible to blend your own using canned puree or a roasted pumpkin.
+You can use pumpkin puree too, just add a pinch of pumpkin pie spice mix to add a little flavor.

 • Butter – While using “unsalted butter” will definitely give you more control over the flavor of the recipe, it’s also possible to use “salted” butter for pan frying your toast.